Position

 How to become a Engineering Consultant?

-5. Start your own consultancy or join a firm.
+5. Start your own consultancy or seek positions with firms.

 How long does it take to become a Engineering Consultant?